dandyvica/clf/README.md

     echo $v
 done
 ```

+## Domain socket callback example
+You can an example for both a TCP or domain socket callback in the *examples* directory.

 ## Snapshot file
 This is a JSON file where all state data are kept between different runs.
 Example: